Nuve17/BadSquirrel/README.md

 ### Usage

-To use this script, you must set your credentials in the file
+To use this script, please contact me